TeamQuarkVIT/hackEnvisionCTF-2024/rust/rust1/README.md

    let ee_string = fn4(&e_string, key);
    let dd_string = fn4(&ee_string, key);
    ```
-   Therefore, the result gets reverted even if the key is dynamically generated based on System's time from
+   Therefore, the result gets reverted even if the key is dynamically generated based on the System's time
+   from the UNIX Epoch.
+Lastly, the flag is revealed after
+   "simple base64 encoding - some misc. operations -
+   base64 decoding" -
-   the UNIX Epoch.
-Lastly, the flag is revealed when the player enters the length of the result.
+   is done by the player and the player enters the length of the result.

 ### Flag
 `quarkCTF{time_is_an_illusion}`